GuillermoHazebrouck/gnav-web/README.md

 ## Operation
 To operate G-NAV, please read the user's manual located in the docs folder.
 Be aware that the project is still under development.

+> [!CAUTION]
+> G-NAV is not a certified IFR equipment!
+You should never use this device as a primary source of navigation or collision avoidance.

 ## Compiling
 G-NAV web consists of two modules: the web application itself and the data compiler.
 For the web app you will need AdaWebPack.
 The compilation procedure is similar to that of the examples you will find there.
 For the data compiler you will need a native Ada FSF compiler.